 An experience to remember

-See testimonials below from participants in our recent Culcha camps, led by Healing the Spirit.
+See testimonials below from participants in our recent Culcha camps, led by Mulana Kaalinya.

 “I wish I had this experience prior to starting my GP training, it is the kind of learning you can’t get anywhere else.
 It will greatly assist me in forming therapeutic relationships and treating Indigenous people with their often complex health needs.
 The Uncles and Aunties were so generous in sharing their wisdom, stories and strength.

 “We also had lots of fun and there was a great sense of peace that came with being welcomed on to the beautiful land by the traditional owners.
 I urge all GPs and GP trainee’s to take the opportunity!
 Even if you only see one Indigenous person per year, it will help you make that bit of difference that is so needed.” – Brigette, GP, Wathaurong Aboriginal Cooperative

 “Amazing eye-opening experience of Aboriginal culture and land.
 Great camping spot with a view and activities (eg fishing)!
 Uncle Len and Larry were remarkably hospitable and kept us well fed!
 Also did our own aboriginal painting.
 Amazing unplugged experience, especially for those who have not camped before.” – Bryan, GPT2, Central Medical Group, Wodonga